-We arrive in Palermo and drive to the hotel.
+Arrive in Palermo and drive to the hotel.

 Our journey begins with the famous unfinished Doric temple at Segesta, set amongst rolling hills.
-There is also a fine theatre on the hilltop above.
+There is also a fine theater on the hilltop above.
 We continue to the magnificent Norman cathedral and abbey founded by William II in 1174 at Monreale.

-In 2016, we have a specially arranged early evening visit to the Cappella Palatina of Roger II, a glittering jewel of Norman architecture, with cosmatesque inlays in the lower walls, gold-in-glass mosaics above, and an exquisite stalactite ceiling of wood.
+We have a specially arranged early evening visit to the Cappella Palatina of Roger II, a glittering jewel of Norman architecture, with cosmatesque inlays in the lower walls, gold-in-glass mosaics above, and an exquisite stalactite ceiling of wood.

 Today we take a boat across the shallow salt lagoon to the Phoenician island stronghold of Motya — bought and excavated in the 19th century by a family whose fortune was based on Marsala wine.
 We continue to the important port town of Marsala, ancient Lilybaeum.

 In Marsala we see the remains of a Punic warship, sunk on its maiden voyage during the First Punic War.
 We continue on to the ancient quarries at Cave di Cusa, from which came the stone for the temples at Selinunte — unfinished column drums still lie abandoned here.
-We head to the site of Selinunte, dramatically situated overlooking the sea and strewn with wild flowers and celery.
+We head to the site of Selinunte, dramatically situated overlooking the sea and strewn with wildflowers and celery.

-All day among the magnificent Greek temples of Agrigento, imposingly ranked along the southern ridge of the ancient city — built to impress all those approaching.
+We spend all day among the magnificent Greek temples of Agrigento, imposingly ranked along the southern ridge of the ancient city — built to impress all those approaching.